amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Assigned_regions
 ----------------

-* `"assigned_regions`" is a comma separated list of regions to apply the initial condition to.
+* ``assigned_regions`` is a comma separated list of regions to apply the initial condition to.

 Liquid_phase
 ------------

-* `"liquid_phase`" has the following elements
+* ``liquid_phase`` has the following elements

 .. code-block:: xml

   <liquid_phase>
       Required Elements: liquid_component
-      Optional Elements: solute_component (, geochemistry  - SKIPPED)
+      Optional Elements: solute_component, geochemistry
   </liquid_phase>

-*  Here is more info on the `"liquid_component`" elements:
+*  Here is more info on the ``liquid_component`` block:

-    * `"uniform_pressure`" is defined in-line using attributes.
+    * ``uniform_pressure`` is defined in-line using attributes.
 Uniform specifies that the initial condition is uniform in space.
 Value specifies the value of the pressure.

-    * `"linear_pressure`" is defined in-line using attributes.
+    * ``linear_pressure`` is defined in-line using attributes.
 Linear specifies that the initial condition is linear in space.
 Gradient specifies the gradient value in each direction in the form of a coordinate (grad_x, grad_y, grad_z).
 Reference_coord specifies a reference location as a coordinate.
 Value specifies the value of the pressure.

-    * `"uniform_saturation`" is defined in-line using attributes.
-See `"uniform_pressure`" for details.
+    * ``uniform_saturation`` is defined in-line using attributes.
+See ``uniform_pressure`` for details.

-    * `"linear_saturation`" is defined in-line using attributes.
-See `"linear_pressure`" for details.
+    * ``linear_saturation`` is defined in-line using attributes.
+See ``linear_pressure`` for details.

-    * `"velocity`" is defined in-line using attributes.
+    * ``velocity`` is defined in-line using attributes.
 Specify the velocity is each direction using the appropriate attributes x, y, and z.

 .. code-block:: xml